 However, this judgement would have to be taken on a case by case basis.
 For example, if the medical treatment in question was elective, Article 2 would not be relevant and therefore a discrimination claim couldn’t be brought on that basis.

 In addition, many health settings have face masks available and have staff who might be willing to assist you in putting one on in a way which would not disadvantage you.

 If a policy is discriminatory against you, then you can bring a civil claim against the business or service provider in question.
 If you think that you may have been discriminated against you should contact a solicitor to discuss the details of your case.
 You can find information on our I Need a Lawyer page here.
 The Equality Advisory and Support Service may also be able to help.

 What is a reasonable excuse for not wearing a face mask?

 However, it is worth noting that many might choose to follow the previous rules.
-The face mask regulations provide a list of reasonable excuses for not wearing a mask.
-This list is non-exhaustive, which means that other excuses may also be considered reasonable if they are not in the list but are similar to the excuses which are.
-In addition, as explained above, places enforcing the face mask rules must not discriminate under the Equality Act 2010.
+The face mask regulations provided a list of reasonable excuses for not wearing a mask.
+This list was non-exhaustive, which means that other excuses may also be considered reasonable if they are not in the list but are similar to the excuses which were.

-The regulations give the following reasonable excuses for not wearing a mask:
+The regulations previously gave the following reasonable excuses for not wearing a mask: